polkadot-js/api/docs/start/FAQ.md

 The Substrate node-template has added customizations for some types in the default template, specifically around the `Address` and `Lookup` types, removing any lookups based on indices.
 This means that the transaction payload saves 2 bytes for a transfer and is an approach followed by other chains as well, notably Polkadot & Kusama.

 Due to these customizations and differences that bleed through to the transaction formats, out-of-the-box chains based on the node-template will have issues when sending transactions.
 To fix this, you would need to add [the customized Address types into your API](types.extend.md#impact-on-extrinsics) instances (or UIs), allowing the API to have the information required to adjust the encoding.

+## Using a non-current-master node, I have issues parsing events

+Recently Substrate master updated the `Weight` type from `u32` -> `u64`.
+This type is used in the `DispatchInfo` struct in the `system.ExtrinsicSuccess` events, to return the applied call weights as well as the resulting fees.
+Since the API master branch tracks Substrate master, this means the change has been applied by default, with the defaul set to `u64`.

+If you are on a chain that has been upgraded yet, you need to add `Weight: 'u32'` to your types to allow for successful parsing of all events.
+Without this override, parsing will fail.
+As soon as one event in the `Vec<EventRecord>` structure fails to parse, all subsequent events are affected and the decoding will return an error.